dtrammer/AxisActionEventLib/README.md

 # AxisActionEventLib 1.0

-Base library that provides connectivity with the new Action and Event web-services for Axis network cameras or devices.
+Base library that provides connectivity with the new Action and Event web-services API of Axis network cameras or devices.

 HTTP communication with SOAP/XML message content